metagov/d20-governance/README.md

 - **Majority**: The Majority decision model allows for decisions when the community is not in full agreement.
 Majority voting aims to reach a decision even if not all players agree, more than half of the group agree.
 - **Consensus**: Consensus voting is also known as unanimous consent.
 It aims for full agreement through discussion.
 - **Lazy Consensus**: Lazy Consensus is a decision mechanism that assumes players to agree with the presented option unless they explicitly object to it.
 Decision occurs when no objections, rather than unanimous agreement.
+- **Implicit Feudalism**: Implicit Feudalism is the decision making method used by the bot to make a decision with the group is unable to reach a decision using the above decision modules.

 #### Culture Modules
 - **Amplify**: Transform messages to highten the sentiment of the original message.